eclecticlogic/stepper/README.md

 Stepper to Step Functions = High level language to Assembly.

-By using Stepper, you can write Step Functions with modern programming constructs such as `if else` branching, `for` and `while` loops, `try catch` for error handling and natural expressions such as `a = arr.length + 1`.
+Stepper allows you to write AWS Step Functions using modern programming constructs such as `if else` branching, `for` and `while` loops, `try catch` for error handling and natural expressions such as `a = arr.length + 1`.
-To illustrate, lets create a step-function that generates the first 10 Fibonnaci numbers and stores them into an SQS queue.
-The first two values of the series are hardcoded and the rest of the series is then generated.
+To illustrate, let us create a step function that generates the first 10 Fibonnaci numbers and stores them into an SQS queue.
+The first two values of the series are hardcoded and the rest of the series is then computed.

 ```Javascript